 The collective noun for apes isn't as universally agreed upon or widely used as terms like "herd" or "pack."
-However, the most commonly accepted term is a shrewdness of apes.
+On the flip side, the most commonly accepted term is a shrewdness of apes.
 This term, though, tends to be more of a general term rather than one used to describe apes in their natural habitat, going about their daily lives.
 To truly understand what a group of apes is called, we need to delve deeper into the specifics of different ape species and their social structures.

 Main Subheading